tiansongyu/Spacecraft-NX-Mod/README.md

 If the payload is only RCM compatible: you need to ask the developer for update.

 ## I love this!
 How can i install it?
-For now you can't flash Spacecraft-NX without pluging in your modchip into your pc.
+For now you can't flash Spacecraft-NX without pluging in your modchip into your pc for the first time.
 * Plug in your USB dongle into the modchip.
 * Plug in your micro-usb cable into the dongle.
 * Plug in the other end of the cable to your Windows PC.
 (Linux support is work in progress.
 Feel free to send in a PR for OS X)